CSTL MEMBER BIOGRAPHIES

 He was also at the helm of Citicorp in 1998 when Sandy Weill, head of the insurance and investment firm Travelers Group, approached him about a possible merger between the two companies.
 The two came to an agreement to create the largest conglomerate ever, Citigroup.
 The deal was in violation of the Depression-era Glass-Steagall Act, but due in part to Weill’s connections in Washington, legislation was passed the following year making the merger legal.
 Reed served as co-chair of Citigroup from its creation in 1998 until his retirement in 2000.
 He later served as the interim CEO at the New York Stock Exchange, where he established new governance protocols as the NYSE became a public entity.
 Since 2010, he has served as the Chairman of the MIT Corporation, the governing body of the Massachusetts Institute of Technology.
 The same year, he testified before the Senate Banking Committee and came out in support of the Volcker Rule, a regulation that would restrict U.S. banks from taking part in speculative investments that do not benefit consumers.
 The Volcker Rule has been compared to the Glass-Steagall Act, the same law that Reed worked to repeal in order to make the Citigroup merger legal.
 Today, Reed continues to be a vocal supporter of strong financial reform.

-David A. Relman (IOM), MD, is the Thomas C. and Joan M. Merigan Professor in the Departments of Medicine, and of Microbiology and Immunology at Stanford University, and Chief of Infectious Diseases at the Veterans Affairs Palo Alto Health Care System in Palo Alto, California.
+David A. Relman (NAM), MD, is the Thomas C. and Joan M. Merigan Professor in the Departments of Medicine, and of Microbiology and Immunology at Stanford University, and Chief of Infectious Diseases at the Veterans Affairs Palo Alto Health Care System in Palo Alto, California.
 He is also Co-Director of the Center for International Security and Cooperation and Senior Fellow at the Freeman Spogli Institute for International Studies at Stanford University.

 Dr. Relman’s primary research focus is the human indigenous microbiota (microbiome), and in particular, the nature and mechanisms of variation in patterns of microbial diversity and function within the human body, and the basis of microbial community resilience.
 His work was some of the first to employ modern molecular methods in the study of the microbiome, and provided the first in-depth sequence-based analyses of microbial community structure in humans.
 During the past few decades, his research has also included pathogen discovery and the development of new strategies for identifying previously-unrecognized microbial agents of disease.
 He has served as an advisor to a number of agencies and departments within the U.S. Government on matters pertaining to host-microbe interactions, emerging infectious diseases, and biosecurity.
 He co-chaired a widely-cited 2006 study by the National Academies of Sciences (NAS) on “Globalization, Biosecurity, and the Future of the Life Sciences”, and served as vice-chair of a 2011 National Academies study of the science underlying the FBI investigation of the 2001 anthrax mailings.
-He currently serves as a member of the National Science Advisory Board for Biosecurity, a member of the Science, Technology & Engineering Advisory Panel for Lawrence Livermore National Laboratory (2012-), as Chair of the Forum on Microbial Threats at the Institute of Medicine (NAS) (2007-), and as immediate past-President of the Infectious Diseases Society of America.
+He currently serves as a member of the National Science Advisory Board for Biosecurity, a member of the Science, Technology & Engineering Advisory Panel for Lawrence Livermore National Laboratory (2012-), as Chair of the Forum on Microbial Threats at the National Academy of Medicine (NAS) (2007-), and as immediate past-President of the Infectious Diseases Society of America.

 Dr. Relman received an S.B.
 (Biology) from MIT (1977), M.D. (magna cum laude) from Harvard Medical School (1982), completed his clinical training in internal medicine and infectious diseases at Massachusetts General Hospital, served as a postdoctoral fellow in microbiology at Stanford University, and joined the faculty at Stanford in 1994.
-He received an NIH Director’s Pioneer Award in 2006, was elected a Fellow of the American Academy of Microbiology in 2003 and the American Association for Advancement of Science in 2010, and was elected a Member of the Institute of Medicine in 2011.
+He received an NIH Director’s Pioneer Award in 2006, was elected a Fellow of the American Academy of Microbiology in 2003 and the American Association for Advancement of Science in 2010, and was elected a Member of the National Academy of Medicine in 2011.

 Martine A. Rothblatt is Chairman and Chief Executive Officer, United Therapeutics.
 Dr. Rothblatt founded United Therapeutics in 1996 and has served as chairman and chief executive officer since the inception of the company.
 Prior to creating United Therapeutics, Dr. Rothblatt founded and served as chairman and chief executive officer of Sirius Satellite Radio and was principally responsible for several other unique applications of satellite communications technology.
 She also represented the radio astronomy interests of the National Academy of Sciences' Committee on Radio Frequencies before the Federal Communications Commission.
 On behalf of the International Bar Association, she led efforts to present the United Nations with a draft Human Genome Treaty.
 She moved to biotechnology from satellite technology and started United Therapeutics to find a cure or better treatment for the pulmonary hypertension that affects one of her daughters.
 Dr. Rothblatt received a combined law and Master of Business Administration degree from the University of California, Los Angeles.
 She earned her Ph.D. in medical ethics from the Royal London School of Medicine and Dentistry, Queen Mary College, University of London.
 Her book, "Your Life or Mine: How Geoethics Can Resolve the Conflict Between Public and Private Interests in Xenotransplantation," was published by Ashgate in 2004.
 Dr. Rothblatt is a member of the International Institute of Space Law, the International Academy of Astronautics and the International Bar Association.
 She was elected a member of the American Philosophical Society in 2008.